team-diana/T0R0-DrivingStation/README.md

 ## Compile and Run
 Directly inside of QtCreator

-## Note - Known Issue
+## Note - Known Issues
-Connect Joystick before Gamepad otherwise they can misinterpreted.
+Connect Joystick before Gamepad otherwise they can be misinterpreted.